 Elk Hair Caddis

-Bottom line, there is a reason that many Brook Trout anglers keep an Elk Hair Caddis fly in their box, it works.
+Bottom line, there is a reason that many fly anglers keep an Elk Hair Caddis fly in their fly box when going after Brook Trout, they work.

 I don’t think that this list for the most popular brook trout flies would be complete without the Parachute Adams dry fly.
 It is a tried and true fly that has consistently attracted trout for just under a hundred years.